Amazing Catechists Among Women

 AW 11: “The Snoring Scholar and Great Books” with Sarah Reinhard

 Among Women has over 125 episodes on a variety of topics.
-Its growth and success comes from social media contacts, church bulletin announcements, and, of course, word of mouth.
+Its growth and success comes from social media contacts, and, of course, word of mouth.
 Why not share Among Women as a resource for the women in your life and parish?

 Interview: Author, Father Juan R. Vélez